:: Ambassador Spotlight :: Jiu Jitsu Athlete Gabriel Johnson.

 Mentally tough, loyal as a way of life, JiuJitsu Athlete, husband, surfer & leader; meet FYC & Venture Pro Ambassador Gabriel.

 Gabriel finds himself in a world of adventure and things are only getting started.
 As a full time sponsored JiuJitsu Athlete Gabriel has a dedicated fighting lifestyle and a love for curry.
-As a 6'4", 205 lb. heavyweight we catch up with Gabriel in Ecuador.
+We catch up with Gabriel, a 6'4", 205 lb. heavyweight in Ecuador.

 1) What is most challenging for you in JiuJitsu?

 (GJ) I've always been the person who gives 100% of my energy and effort for competitive sports.
 JiuJitsu is a sport of effective technique over physical athleticism.
 Learning how to rely on technique and timing the use of power is key.

 (GJ) I am inspired by a great community of people; people who in the face of challenge disregard comfort and push forward to take hold of greatness, creativity, strength, and excellence.
 This community consists of several ordinary people, entrepreneurs, fighters, poets, yoga practitioners and champions; all being people who don't settle for the norm but take hold of life and live!